1. Is it safe to have a ramp like this?

 Our Community Ramp Projects bring together inspired and passionate volunteers and generous local retailers in different communities.
 Through their volunteer efforts (as builders and educators delivering our important awareness raising messages) and building material donations from local hardware stores, a business owner has the opportunity to receive a ramp at little to no cost.

 Ramp requests received outside of a Community Ramp Project can be accommodated through our Ramps on Request program.
-Visit the Ramps on Request section of the website and send over all of the requested information, we’ll get back to you with a quotation!
+Visit the Ramps on Request section of the website and send over all of the requested information, we’ll get back to you with a quote!

 Interested in making a donation?
 Thanks for offering your support!
 Visit our secure online donation page to make a contribution!
 Know that your donation will be put to good use furthering our awareness raising messages across Canada.